Ab40D/Ab40d/README.md

  About Me

-Full-Stack IoT Developer and Electronics Engineer in the making, focused on Smart Building, Embedded Systems, and Home Automation.

-I build with ESP32, Arduino, MQTT, KNX, Node-RED, React, and Docker.

-Open to collaboration and opportunities abroad.
+Electronics Engineering student focused on IoT, Smart Buildings, and automation.
+Passionate about building practical solutions that connect hardware and software through modern technologies, continuous learning, and real-world problem solving.